 There are two ways to measure your eyes.

 The first is the basic measurement, fully covered by MSP.
 It involves measuring the length of your eye and average curvature of the cornea.
 This information is put into an older formula to estimate the required lens to give you good vision.

-The second is an advanced measurement that provides a full topography of the cornea, measuring abnormalities of the eye, including astigmatism.
-It provides your surgeon with further information that allows him to use more modern formulas and fine tune the lens selection.
-It is a required measurement if you are interested in a toric lens but is optional if you are having a basic lens.
+The second is an advanced measurement that provides a full topography of the cornea, measuring abnormalities of the eye, including astigmatism and aberrations.
+It is a non-invasive medical imaging technique for mapping the surface curvature of your eye’s cornea.
+Since the cornea is normally responsible for about 70% of the eye’s refractive power, it’s topography is of critical importance in determining the quality of vision and corneal health.
+It also provides your doctor with further information that allows them to choose the optimal brand of basic lens, most suited to your eye.
+It is a required measurement if you are interested in a toric lens or any other enhanced vision lens.
 This measurement is a cost of $220 per eye.
-If a toric lens is used there is an additional $180 fee due after surgery for comprehensive refractive analysis.
+If a toric lens or enhanced lens is used there is an additional fee due after surgery for comprehensive refractive analysis.

 Intraocular Lenses (IOLS)

 To take the place of the clouded lens a precisely engineered artificial lens, an IOL, is implanted into the eye at the time of the surgery.
 It is permanently fixated in the eye, in this way, it cannot fall out, does not require cleaning and does not change the appearance of the eye.
 It produces no sensation and cannot be felt.
 The IOL is permanent because it is made of a perfectly transparent material that will never cloud.
 Once in place it will not move and because it is lightweight and flexible it will not be affected by physical activity or by rubbing the eye (after the first few weeks after surgery!) and you can resume all physical activity without restrictions once healed fully.

 Drs.
 Nelson and Kraukamp work with Two Types of IOLS